Art Supplies

 Watercolor Paints

-I work between two main sets of watercolor paints: my Field Palette, which goes virtually everywhere I go, and my 365 Skies Palette, which is tailored around the colors I use most when painting skies (all colors are listed below).
+I work between three main sets of watercolor paints: my Field Palette, which goes virtually everywhere I go, my 365 Skies Palette, which is tailored around the colors I use most when painting skies (all colors are listed below), and my "Tiny but Mighty" mini palette, which is my palette of choice for when I venture out for a long walk-jog.

 I use ArtToolkit palettes for my 365 Skies palettes.
-The smaller palettes (top two images) are of the Pocket Palette, my #1 choice for field work.
-The larger palettes (bottom two images) are of the Folio Palette which I use for studio work.
+The medium palettes are the Pocket Palette, my #1 choice for field work.
+The larger palettes are the Folio Palette, which I use for studio work.
+The smallest palette is the ArtToolkit Demi Palette, which is perfect for when I need to keep things ultralight.

 The Palettes Themselves